hyperledger/besu-docs/docs/public-networks/concepts/node-keys.md

 You can export the node address, either to standard output or to a specified file, using the [`public-key export-address`](../reference/cli/subcommands.md#public-key) subcommand.

-## Specifying a custom node private key file
+## Specify a custom node private key file

 Use the [`--node-private-key-file`](../reference/cli/options.md#node-private-key-file) option to specify a custom `key` file in any location.